beejjorgensen/cs344_curriculum/week01/project-1.md

 Submit the link to your GitHub repo.

-## Grading criteria

-This assignment is worth 50 points.

-Due Sunday at midnight.

-Be sure to consult the rubric for expectations regarding your submission.

 ## Extensions

 If you want more challenge--and you do--try these out.
 (They don't